kochsoft/diablo2/README.md

   --reset_skills        Flag.
 Unlearns all skills, returning them as free skill points.
   --enable_nightmare    Flag.
 Enables entering nightmare.
 Fully upgrades character to level 38 and gives gold to match.
   --enable_hell         Flag.
 Enables entering hell and nightmare.
 Fully upgrades character to level 68 and gives gold to match.
+  --enable_nirvana      Flag.
+Empowers the character to level 86 and sets him up as victor of hell.
+Also gives gold to match.
   --enable_godmode      Enables Demigod-mode (so far without high Mana/HP/Stamina).
 Creates a .humanity stat file alongside the .d2s for later return to normal mode.
   --disable_godmode     Returns to human form (retaining skill points earned in god mode).
 After all, who wants the stress of being super all the time?
   --info                Flag.
 Show some statistics to each input file.
   --info_stats          Flag.
 Nerd-minded.
 Detailed info tool on the parsing of attributes and skills.
+  --set_waypoints SET_WAYPOINTS
+                        Set waypoints as optional prefix /INDEX_DIFFICULTY-/ and bitmap /.{39}/ where 0/1 means off/on and everything else is ignored.

 Example call:
 $ python3 horazons_folly.py --info conan.d2s ormaline.d2s